 So, what to do with all those lovely fruits?

-Salad tomatoes such as Gardener’s Delight, F1 Flamingo, Green Zebra and F1 Orange Paruche have a higher water content than cooking varieties and generally higher sugar levels, making them delicious when eaten raw.
+Salad tomatoes such as Gardener’s Delight, F1 Flamingo, Red Zebra and F1 Honeycomb have a higher water content than cooking varieties and generally higher sugar levels, making them delicious when eaten raw.
 Just a pinch of sea salt will make them even better.
 Sweet Petit is particularly juicy and works well with in rocket salad with parmesan grated on top.

 Cooking tomatoes have denser flesh with fewer seeds and a low juice content which enables them to be cooked down to a silky smooth sauce, perfect for pizza or pasta.
 Plum tomatoes such as Giulietta and San Marzano are best suited to sauces, frying or grilling.